Sourdough White Chocolate Raspberry Scones

 FAQ's:

-Dense scones are usually caused by overmixing the dough or using warm butter.
-For the best results, keep all ingredients cold and mix just until the dough comes together.
-Small visible pieces of butter in the dough help create a lighter, flaky texture.
+This usually comes from overmixing or using butter that’s too warm.
+Keep your ingredients cold and mix just until the dough comes together—those small bits of butter help create a light texture.

-Yes.
-Frozen raspberries work very well in scones.
-Use them straight from the freezer and fold them in gently to prevent excess moisture.
+Yes, and they actually work really well.
+Add them straight from the freezer and mix gently to avoid excess moisture.

-If the outside browns before the inside is fully baked, your oven may run hot.
-Try lowering the temperature slightly or moving the baking sheet to a lower rack.
-You can also loosely tent the scones with foil near the end of baking.
+Your oven may be running hot.
+Try lowering the temperature slightly or moving the pan to a lower rack.
+You can also loosely cover them with foil toward the end.

 Other Scone Recipes You'll Love